Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Method

 \subsection{Aligning Extracted Affects With Text}

 To effectively incorporate extracted affects into audio/visual output, it is essential to convert them into text prompts, which are commonly used for directing generative processes.
-Specifically, we pre-defined descriptive terms for positive and negative affective states with the pre-trained language model, \textit{claude.ai}.
-For each affective state, we randomly selected words from the predetermined word samples and fine-tuned the original text prompts that the subject articulated in their memories with affective samples using the pre-trained language model.
-In the neutral state, the original text prompts remain unaltered.
+Specifically, we created a word bank of 16 positive and 16 negative emotion words commonly used by our participant group for strong feelings based on \citeauthor{park2005making}, \citeyear{park2005making} \cite{park2005making} as follows: (positive) \textit{peaceful, comfortable, refreshed, unburdened, energized, proud, enchanted, satisfied, jubilant, thrilled, joyful, worthwhile, funny, lovely, welcoming, touched}; (negative) \textit{overwhelmed, disappointed, miserable, resentful, lonely, betrayed, hateful, melancholic, restless, anxious, troubled, aggrieved, annoyed, frustrated, guilty, tedious}.
+For content generation, we randomly selected words from our word bank and used them constructing prompts.
+For videos, we fine-tuned participants' original memory descriptions with selected words using the pre-trained language model, \textit{claude 3.5 sonnet}, leaving neutral state prompts unaltered.
+For music, we used the template \textit{"A \{selected word\} song with only grand piano solo play.
+No other instruments play."} (omitting affective words for neutral states).
+These prompts, along with participants' musical pieces heard during experiments, were fed to MusicGen-melody for affect-contextualized.